 Pristiq is an FDA-approved medication that's used to treat major depressive disorder (MDD).
 The generic version of Pristiq is desvenlafaxine, and we will use these terms interchangeably throughout this article because they refer to the same active drug ingredient.

-Is Pristiq more effective than other antidepressants?
-Does it cause concerning side effects?
-Does it cause withdrawal symptoms?
-And how do real users describe how they feel on Pristiq?
+But is Pristiq more effective than other antidepressants?
+Does it cause serious side effects?
+Does it cause withdrawals?
+And how much cheaper is the generic version?

-In this article we’ll answer all of these questions and more as we review medical studies on Pristiq to determine if it's effective, document the drug's side effects and share real, unsponsored user reviews.
+In this article we’ll answer all of these questions and more, as we review research studies on Pristiq to determine if it's effective against depression.

 Researchers in the trial measured patient symptoms on the Hamilton Depression Rating Scale (HAM-D), which tracks patient responses across a wide variety of symptoms associated with depression, such as insomnia and loss of sex drive.

-Pristiq is required by the FDA to publish a “black box” warning on its drug label, shown above, which references an increased risk of suicidal behavior in children, adolescents and young adults.
+Pristiq is required by the FDA to publish a “black box” warning on its drug label, shown below, which references an increased risk of suicidal behavior in children, adolescents and young adults:

 The generic form of Pristiq is called desvenlafaxine.